ncn-foreigners/singleRcapture/README.md

 methods of estimating population size from single source to simplify the research process.

-Currently we’ve implemented most of the frequentist approaches used in literature such as:
+Currently we have implemented most of the frequentist approaches used in literature such as:

 - Zero truncated Poisson, geometric and negative binomial regression.
 - Zero truncated one inflated and one inflated zero truncated Poisson and geometric models.
 (Negative binomial is currently in development.)
 - Zero one truncated Poisson geometric and negative binomial models.
-- Generalized Chao and Zelterman’s models based on logistic regression.
+- Generalized Chao’s and Zelterman’s models based on logistic regression.
 - Three types of bootstrap parametric, semi-parametric and non parametric.
 - And a wide range of additional functionalities associated with